Confidentiality

 Investment Companies

-An offshore company is often used to make investments and accumulate wealth offshore.
-In most jurisdictions 'withholding tax' is levied on income remitted out of the jurisdiction, but the careful use of double tax treaties can reduce or even eliminate tax on the investment income.
-The use of an offshore company also protects the identity of the ultimate beneficial owner.
+An offshore company is often used to make investments.
+In most jurisdictions 'withholding tax' is levied on income remitted out of the jurisdiction, but the careful use of double tax treaties can reduce tax on the investment income.

 Property Owning Companies

-Owning overseas property through an offshore company gives several advantages.
+Owning overseas property through an offshore company gives a number of advantages,

-- Possible to avoid inheritance tax, capital gains tax and death duties.
+- with regards to inheritance tax, capital gains tax and death duties.

 - The process of sale is simplified.